'My Pension Online' frequently asked questions

 Where are my other pension records?

-If you have multiple pension records relating to other employments once you login to 'My Pension Online' you will be asked which record you want to look at.
+If you have multiple pension records relating to other employments once you login to 'My Pension Online' and enter specific areas, you will be asked which record you want to look at.

 How do I calculate what my pension will be at a specific retirement date in the future?

-When using the benefit projector, why is my pension lower if I choose to retire earlier than my normal retirement age?
+When using the benefit calculator, why is my pension lower if I choose to retire earlier than my normal retirement age?

 My marital status is recorded incorrectly on my statement.
 How do I correct this?